 Every state has minimum car insurance requirements to be legal out on the road.
 When registering a car, you must show proof of Pennsylvania auto insurance.
 This means all motor vehicles out on the road in Pennsylvania must have liability insurance; this includes cars, vans, motorcycles, recreational vehicles, trucks, and buses.

 You are in compliance with Pennsylvania law if you have liability insurance in the following amounts:

 - $15,000 for injury or death of one person in an accident

 - $30,000 for injury or death of more than one person in an accident

-You may want to get higher limits to better protect yourself and your assets.
-Also if you have a lien holder on your vehicle they will normally require you to have collision coverage and comprehensive coverage on the vehicle as well.
+You may want to put higher limits in place to protect yourself and your assets better.
+If you have a loan on your vehicle, your lien holder will typically require you to have collision coverage and comprehensive insurance on the vehicle as well.